GabrielLins64/GabrielLins64/README.md

 > 🧑‍🔬 Internship at [Computational Mathematics Laboratory (LaMaC)](https://github.com/LAMAC-UECE).
 Worked with Digital Image Processing applied to medical images and Artificial Neural Networks for data classification and recognition (mainly images and NLP).

-> 📚 Studying Math, Physics, Electronics and Data Science by hobby
+> 📚 Studying Math, Physics, Electronics and Data Science as hobby

 > 🛠️ Current main development stack:
 > - 🐍 Python (Django and Flask);